Updated by Maarten Truyens

 - With Guess styling, ClauseBuddy will try to mimic the styling of your target document, through an educated guess.
 Use this option if your target document is reasonably structured, and none of the following options are available to you.

 - All the following options in the dropdown list are intended to reflect a certain house style.
-At least one option ("ClauseBase", for documents generated with it) will be available, but if you have ClauseBuddy Pro or Expert, you can also define your own house style.
+At least one option ("ClauseBase", for documents generated with it) will be available, but you can also define your own house style.
 While you should be very familiar with styles in MS Word — knowledge typically reserved for a few people in an organisation — it does allow you to insert clauses that are virtually guaranteed to have correct styling.
 When you then open a template for which a house style was pre-configured in ClauseBuddy, the relevant style scheme will be automatically selected by ClauseBuddy.

 - When you insert your clause, you may see your screen quickly flash and restructure the text at the left side.
 The reason is that ClauseBuddy inserts an initially numbered clause, and subsequently tries to fit the numbering and styling to the surrounding clauses.
 Thanks to this two-step process, you can always try to hit undo (Ctrl-Z) once in MS Word to check whether you actually want to keep the initially inserted version.
 Hit undo again to remove the clause alltogether.